-The contribution of IESALC to the UNESCO ASHI programme consists of contributions to the UNESCO Special Account for ASHI.
-IESALC's contribution to the Special Account for ASHI during the financial year are recognized as Staff costs expenses in the Statement of Financial Performance.
+The contributions of IESALC to the UNESCO ASHI scheme consists of 4% charge on salary of the participating staff.
+IESALC's contributions to the Special Account for ASHI during the financial year are recognized as personnel costs expenses in the Statement of Financial Performance.